Mellowin08/CS-THESIS/README.md

 Follow these instructions to set up and run the system locally.

 ### Prerequisites
 - Python 3.11.4
   - Required Python libraries (listed in `requirements.txt`)
+- SVM Model
+- Model Dependency
+  - SpaCy's NLP model, en_core_web_sm

 ### Installation
-1. Clone the Repository `gh repo clone Mellowin08/CS-THESIS`
+1. <b>Clone the Repository:</b> `gh repo clone Mellowin08/CS-THESIS`
-2. Install the required dependencies
+2. <b>Install the required dependencies:</b>
 ```bash
 pip install -r requirements.txt
 ```

-### Dataset
-See Data Source section for the details of the dataset used in this project.

-This project used a dataset that has a combination of non-digital product reviews (maximum of 100,000 rows for each category).
-If you want it, you can access it here: [amazon_reviews.csv](https://drive.google.com/file/d/1RfLyvBELQZ9aAbayx3O_iK5k23td5jjt/).

-Additionally, a Colab notebook has been provided, allowing you to customize your dataset combination.
-You can access it here: [Custom Dataset Selection.ipynb](https://colab.research.google.com/drive/1UxbcRmVtLWTrf50aL3YOTFiiMT2glOfC?usp=sharing).

-After obtaining the dataset file, please put it on /CS-THESIS/data/raw_data/

-### Local Web App
+3. <b> Obtain the SVM Model.</b>
+    - You can use this project's SVM model. ([TF-IDF Vectorizer](https://drive.google.com/file/d/1EzHFwNxd1FXUvZ8sArzX0moWrhA0fdHP/view?usp=drive_link) and [SVM Classifier](https://drive.google.com/file/d/1ABWUGve7-HnrITGXyiQ2GpGj0yEXaOxm/view?usp=drive_link)).
+    Save the joblib files in `machine_learning/models/` folder
+    - If you want to make your own model, You may use the provided jupyter notebooks in the machine learning folder.
+Please check the README file in the machine_learning folder for the complete instructions.
+4. <b>Model Dependency: </b> In order to perform a consolidated analysis with our tool, you will need to download the 'en_core_web_sm' SpaCy model.
+This model provides essential linguistic information for various natural language processing tasks.
+In the website's case, the model is used to analyze the what are the top negative,positive, and neutral phases.
+`python -m spacy download en_core_web_sm`
-You can run the web application locally.
+5. <b> Running the Local Web app: </b>You can now run the web application locally.
 ```bash
 python code/web.py
 ```
-Make sure to download the joblib files too.

 ## Data Source